 Human Resource Management

 In order to achieve sustainable competitive advantage, organizations must attract, develop, and retain their human capital.
 With support from top management, Human Resources (HR) is responsible for this process.
 Not surprisingly, the demand for well-trained HR professionals has been rising over the last decade.
-For example, HR has been ranked as one of the 100 Best Jobs of 2016 by U.S. News and Randstad recently named HR as one of the hot jobs in demand.
+Employment of human resources specialists is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.

 The Human Resource Management Major